The Just When? Stories

 I contributed a story called ZUSHKAALI and the ELEPHANT which tells how elephants discovered feelings, for it is true that elephants can express joy and anger, and they stay with their dead and grieve for them.
 (This story comes from my collection of original creation myths, some of which have been published in the children’s magazines, CRICKET, SPIDER and THE SCHOOL MAGAZINE and used in the US equivalent of the UK’s Key Stage 2 literacy exams by American Institutes for Research as a model for academic excellence.
 The stories are all available for UK publication.)

 Unfortunately THE JUST WHEN?
-STORIES have also been a casualty of the demise of Beautiful Books, but Tamara Gray will soon be selling the book.
+STORIES have also been a casualty of the demise of Beautiful Books, so secondhand copies are the only way to find copies now.